AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/DateHandler.md

   - Highlights a **modular ecosystem approach**, tying together multiple custom libraries.

 ## How to Use
+1. Download the header file from the section below.
+2. Include it in your C++ project using `#include "..."`, with the appropriate path between the double quotes.
+3. Make sure that you have `Dates.h` also installed.

 ## Source Code
-*You can find the source code for this class here.*
+*You can find the source code for this class [here](https://gist.github.com/AbdulrahmanMohammadSalem/e6a1f011c602025760a6825d36463ba2).*